apache/openwhisk/docs/actions-actionloop.md

 The ActionLoop proxy is a runtime "engine", written in the [Go programming language](https://golang.org/), originally developed specifically to support a Go language runtime.
 However, it was written in a  generic way such that it has since been adopted to implement runtimes for Swift, PHP, Python, Rust, Java, Ruby and Crystal.
 Even though it was developed with compiled languages in mind it works equally well with scripting languages.

 Using it, you can develop a new runtime in a fraction of the time needed for a authoring full-fledged runtime from scratch.
 This is due to the fact that you have only to write a command line protocol and not a fully featured web server (with a small amount of corner case to take care of).
 The results should also produce a runtime that is fairly fast and responsive.
-In fact, the ActionLoop proxy has also been adopted to improve the performance of existing runtimes like Python, Ruby, PHP, and Java where performance has improved by a factor of 2x to 20x.
+In fact, the ActionLoop proxy has also been adopted to improve the performance of existing runtimes like Python, Ruby, PHP, and Java where performance has improved by a factor between 2x to 20x.

 ActionLoop also supports "precompilation".
 You can use the docker image of the runtime to compile your source files in an  action offiline.
 You will get a ZIP file that you can use as an action that is very fast to start because it contains only the binaries and not the sources.
 More information on this approach can be found here: [Precompiling Go Sources Offline](https://github.com/apache/incubator-openwhisk-runtime-go/blob/master/docs/DEPLOY.md#precompile) which describes how to do this for the Go language, but the approach applies to any language supported by ActionLoop.